Akul2010/Jarvis/README.md

 Ans: Read the example above.
 And make sure your code is compatible with win/linux/mac.

 3. What should I not change?
 Ans: Existing code.
+If you want to change it, make a pull request and I will look into it.

 4. Credits-
 Ans: You will definitely get credit for your contribution.

 5. Note-
 Ans: Once you created your module, test it with different environment (windows / linux).
-Make sure the quality of code because your features will get added to the Jarvis and publish as PyPi project.
+Make sure the quality of code is good because your features will get added to the Jarvis program and publish as PyPi project.

 6. Help / Contact?
 Ans.
-Contact me on any of my social media or Email.
+Contact me on my email.

 ### **Let's make it big.**